kmsholcomb/docs-rackspace/doc/tools/publishing.rst

    #.
 In the GitHub UI, click :guilabel:`Settings > Collaborators & teams`.

    #.
-Add the GitHub user ID `rackernexus` to the account with administrator
+Add the ``rackernexus`` service account as a collaborator with Admin
       privileges.

+      GitHub will send an invitation requesting that ``rackernexus`` join the repository.

    #.
 In the `Deconst Slack channel
       <https://rackdx.slack.com/archives/deconst>`_,
-      notify the deconst administrator (@bmoss or @meker12) to accept the GitHub invitation to add the `rackernexus` user to the repository.
+      request the deconst administrator to accept the GitHub invitation sent to the ``rackernexus`` service account.

 #.
 Create a deconst configuration file for the project you want to build.